R-Series Grant Writing

 One-on-one grant mentoring

-Dr. Irving Kessler, who has conducted epidemiology-based studies for many years, is also available to assist faculty members in assuring that their proposals meet the standards of epidemiology in patient selection, study conduct and outcome determination.
+Dr. Irving Kessler, who has conducted epidemiology-based studies for many years, is available to assist faculty members in assuring that their proposals meet the standards of epidemiology in patient selection, study conduct and outcome determination.
 Please contact Dr. Kessler directly for more information.